valeriansaliou/progressio/README.md

 ## Demo

-You can test our online demo of Progression there: https://demo.hakuma.holdings/valerian.saliou/progressio/examples/simple.html
+You can test our online demo of Progressio there: https://demo.hakuma.holdings/valerian.saliou/progressio/examples/simple.html

+_This online demo is the replica of what you can find in the ./examples folder._

 ## Installation Notes